Keyboard shortcuts

 Dimension definitions

 New (physical) dimensions can be introduced with the dimension keyword.
-Similar to units, there are base dimensions (like length, time and mass) and dimensions that are derived from those base dimensions (like momentum, which is mass · length / time).
+Similar like for units, there are base dimensions (like length, time and mass) and dimensions that are derived from those base dimensions (like momentum, which is mass · length / time).
 Base dimensions are simply introduced by declaring their name:

 dimension Length